This is a complete guide to rent an apartment, or just a room in a shared flat, in Shanghai.

-- The pros and cons of looking for a room or an apartment on the internet.
+- Looking for an apartment on the internet

 Looking for an apartment on the internet